 Cisco's Firepower 2100 Series Firewalls are 1RU rack units intended for deployment at the Internet edge or the data center.
 These firewalls have a dual multicore CPU architecture that allows them to deliver 3-6X faster performance than the Cisco ASA 5545-X to ASA 5555-X firewalls they are designed to replace.
 Local management can be performed with Cisco Firepower Device Manager.
 All Firepower 2100 Series Firewalls include 12 RJ45 and four SFP interfaces.
 These firewalls include one integrated 10M/100M/1GBASE-T RJ-45 Ethernet port for network management, an RJ-45 console port, and one USB 2.0 Type-A interface.
 Active/standby high availability is supported along with VPN load balancing.

-Cisco's Firepower 2130 firewall includes four integrated 10 Gigabit SFP+ interfaces, and 200 GB of storage.
+Cisco's Firepower 2130 firewall includes four integrated 10 Gigabit SFP+ interfaces and 200 GB of storage.
 The unit also accepts a network module with 8 additional interfaces.
-The 2130 offers 5 Gbps firewall throughput and 1.6 Gbps IPsec VPN throughput and allows 2 million concurrent sessions, 27,000 new connections per second, and up to 7,500 VPN peers.
+The 2130 offers 5.4 Gbps firewall throughput and 1.9 Gbps IPsec VPN throughput and allows 2 million concurrent sessions, 30,000 new connections per second, and up to 7,500 VPN peers.
 Cisco's high-end Firepower 2140 firewall includes four integrated 10 Gigabit SFP+ interfaces and 200 GB of storage.
 The unit also accepts a network module with 8 additional interfaces for a maximum of 24 Ethernet ports.
-The 2140 offers 9 Gbps firewall throughput and 3.2 1Gbps IPsec VPN throughput and allows 3 million concurrent sessions, 57,000 new connections per second, and up to 10,000 VPN peers.
+The 2140 delivers 10.4 Gbps firewall throughput and 3.6 1Gbps IPsec VPN throughput and allows 3 million concurrent sessions, 57,000 new connections per second, and up to 10,000 VPN peers.
 Both the 2130 and 2140 model firewalls have the option of dual AC or DC power supplies.

 Cisco Firepower 4100 Series Firewalls